stakewise/v3-operator/README.md

 ## V4 Upgrade Guide

+### Pectra Upgrade Support

+Ensure your vault is updated to version 5 for Ethereum network or version 3 for Gnosis network for full Pectra compatibility.

+After the upgrade, validator balances are no longer limited to 32 ETH.
+By default, we register 0x02 validators.
+To register 0x01 validators, add the flag `--validators-type=0x01`.

+When replenishing validators, funds first top up existing 0x02 validators up to 2048 ETH.
+New validators are registered once the vault accumulates another 32 ETH.

+To migrate 0x01 validators to 0x02, use the consolidate command (see [reference](#validators-consolidation)).

+Also, partial withdrawals for compound validators are now supported.
+Partial withdrawals are significantly faster and more efficient than full validator exits.
+Even full validator exits now can be processed via execution request call.
+To disable this, use the flag `--disable-withdrawals` — in this case, funds will be withdrawn via full exits using oracles.

 ### Start Command

 We've streamlined the launch process by separating setup flows for Hashi Vault, Web3Signer and relayers — each now has its own dedicated command.